piisgaaf/chi2fit/README.md

 minimum Chi-squared and the parameter values at this minimum.
 The reported error ranges correspond to a change of Chi-squared of +1.

 More options are available using the option `--help`.

+## Basic usage: jupyter notebook

+The repository contains the notebooks:

+* `chi2fit.ipynb` - simple template containing the minimal set-up to get started
+* `BacklogForecasting.ipynb` - elaborate example using data to forecast the completion date of a backlog of work items

 ## Documentation